sneas/blog/content/unit-testing-mistakes-beliefs-and-misconceptions.md

 1. developer *fixed* the failing unit test
 1. PR created

 What is the chance the erroneous change to be approved by another developer during the code review?
-Errors backed up by unit tests have better chance to be approved.
+Errors defended by unit tests have better chance to be approved.
 Especially if approving person also has religious beliefs about unit testing.

 ## Typical mistakes